LeapBound/leapbound.github.io/docs/demo/examples/yc-action-server-example.md

 </dependency>
 ```

-2. Configure the `yc-action-server` in your `application.yml`
+2.Configure the `yc-action-server` in your `application.yml`

    Here, I use `Apollo` configuration center as an example in `application-apollo.yml`.

-3. Then you can do with [yc-action-server/README.md](https://leapbound.github.io/guide/yucong/yc-action-server.html)
+3.Then you can do with [yc-action-server/README.md](../../guide/yucong/yc-action-server.md)